Saturday morning class at Vancouver’s Zen Dog Training

 Benefits of crate training for your puppy are as follows: safety and security for your puppy, accurate potty training, prevents damage to your home and costly repairs, will make your puppy a great traveler.
 And, you and your new puppy will bond faster as you will become less frustrated with her and less likely to discipline her out of frustration.

-1. Head to your favourite pet supply store and purchase a crate.
+1. Head to your favourite pet supply store (and no not Pet Smart, Pet Land or any of the like that support puppy mills) and purchase a crate.
 Make sure you are happy with the return policy (in case you do not like the crate) and you find a sales person who knows what they are doing.
 In sizing a crate, a dog must be able to stand up and turn around.
 There are three types of crates: the metal crate, the plastic crate (both will break down for storage) and the soft-sided crate.
 I recommend the plastic crate to start as the soft-sided crate although excellent for travel may be too easy to chew or tear for puppy in the beginning.

 2. Set your crate up somewhere central in your home and not in your garage or basement.
 Remember this is a training tool and not equipment to punish with.
 I recommend setting up your crate near your TV so that when you are out of the room the TV can play softly and may help to calm your puppy.